wardellii/CyberSecurity-HomeWork-and-Projects/ELK Stack Project/README_Elk.md

 - Copy the three playbooks install-elk.yml, metricbeat-playbook.yml, and filebeat-playbook.yml file to /etc/ansible/roles/ on the control node.

--Update the hosts file to include your destination IPs of the ELk and webservers groups.
+- Update the hosts file to include your destination IPs of the ELk and webservers groups.

 - Run the playbook, and navigate to http://20.120.14.143:5601/app/kibana to check that the installation worked as expected.